alexiusacademia/alexiusacademia.github.io/_posts/2019-06-08-easyplan-day3.md

 8:57pm
 After placing the task list pane to the main frame, the ```TaskListPane``` will be improved to put some action buttons like a toolbar.

+9:36pm
+Before continuing, I decided to take a step back and study about ribbons.
+I like the looks of them to be implemented in this application, but I am also open if I could pull a more unique style if ever.